Transplants may be

 Cyclosporine is the most commonly used drug in heart and lung transplantation.
 It can be given alone but is usually given with other drugs (eg, azathioprine, prednisone), so that lower, less toxic doses can be used.
 The initial dose is reduced to a maintenance dose soon after transplantation.
 The drug is metabolized by the cytochrome P-450 3A enzyme, and blood levels are affected by many other drugs.

-The most serious dose-dependent adverse effect of cyclosporine is nephrotoxicity; cyclosporine causes vasoconstriction of afferent (preglomerular) arterioles, leading to glomerular apparatus damage, refractory glomerular hypoperfusion, and, eventually, chronic renal failure.
+The most serious dose-dependent adverse effect of cyclosporine is nephrotoxicity; cyclosporine causes vasoconstriction of afferent (preglomerular) arterioles, leading to glomerular damage, refractory glomerular hypoperfusion, and, possibly chronic renal failure.
 Also, B-cell lymphomas and polyclonal B-cell lymphoproliferation occur more often in patients receiving high doses of cyclosporine or combinations of cyclosporine and other immunosuppressants directed at T cells, possibly because of an association with Epstein-Barr virus.
 Other adverse effects include diabetes, hepatotoxicity, tophaceous gout, refractory hypertension, neurotoxicity (including tremor), increased incidence of other tumors, and less serious effects (eg, gum hypertrophy, hirsutism, hypertrichosis).
-Serum cyclosporine levels do not correlate with effectiveness or toxicity.
+Serum cyclosporine levels do not tightly correlate with effectiveness or toxicity.